Pre- to Post-Contrast Breast MRI Synthesis for Enhanced Tumour Segmentation: MATERIALS AND METHODS

 GANs \cite{goodfellow2014generative} are based on a two-player min-max game of a generator and a discriminator network.
 The generator ($G$) strives to create samples ($\hat{x}$) from a noise distribution ($p_{z}$) that the discriminator ($D$) cannot distinguish from samples ($x$) from the real image distribution ($p_{data}$), resulting in the value function of Equation \ref{eq:1}.

 In the image-to-image (I2I) translation scenario, instead of sampling from a noise distribution, GANs \cite{goodfellow2014generative} are given an input sample from a source distribution ($x$) to synthesise a corresponding sample from a target distribution ($\hat{y}$).
 In this work, we adopt a Pix2PixHD\cite{wang2018high} GAN for I2I translation from pre- to post-contrast images resized and stacked to $512 \times 512 \times 3$ pixel dimensions.
 Pix2PixHD is chosen due to its capabilities of generating high-quality cancer imaging data \cite{osuala2022data} and due to its network architecture and methodological setup specifically designed for paired image-to-image (i.e., pre-to-post-contrast) translation.
-Pix2PixHD contains a global generator network for global consistency and a local enhancer network for the generation of finer details.
-It further includes two identical discriminator networks that operate at different image scales based on the downsampling of the input images.
-The model is trained using a weighted ($\lambda$) combination of a least squares adversarial loss \cite{mao2017least} ($\lambda$=1), a discriminator feature matching loss ($\lambda=10$) implemented as summed L1-loss between the extracted real and fake image features of each of the two discriminators, and a VGG-based perceptual loss ($\lambda=10$).
+As shown in figure \ref{fig:gan_training}, the GAN consists of a generator network processing two image scales, one enforcing global consistency and the other for the generation of finer details.
+It further includes two identical discriminator networks that also operate at different image scales based on the downsampling of the input images.
+The model is trained using a weighted ($\lambda$) combination of least squares adversarial losses \cite{mao2017least} ($\lambda$=1), discriminator feature matching losses ($\lambda=10$) implemented as summed L1-loss between the extracted real and fake image features of each of the two discriminators, as well as a VGG-based \cite{simonyan2014very} perceptual loss ($\lambda=10$).
 Input images are transformed into the range $[-1, 1]$ and have a probability of 50\% of being rotated by 90 degrees during training.
 The model is trained for 200 epochs using an Adam optimiser ($\beta=0.5$) and a learning rate of 2e-4 that decays linearly to zero from epoch 100 to 200.
 The 2D grayscale input images are stacked in 3-channels and resized to $512 \times 512$ pixel dimensions.
 The model is trained on a NVIDIA GeForce RTX 3090 GPU with 24GB RAM with a batch size of 1.
 Before model training, 2D PNG images are extracted from the fat-saturated T1 MRI (source domain input) and T1 DCE phase 1 NIfTI volumes (target domain output) and resized to maintain an aspect ratio of (1,1,1).
 The slices are extracted in axial dimension from a wide range starting at slice 1 up to slice 196 to allow the model to learn to translate any slice of the 3D MRI volume rather than only slices containing tumours.
 For validation and test data, each 2D slice is translated iteratively from pre- to post-contrast to assemble 3D synthetic post-contrast volumes.